besttime-app/BestTime-Documentation/source/includes/_queryendpointshour.md

  - venue_info.**venue_name** `string`
    Name of the venue.
 This is the name of the venue as found by the geocoding lookup.
 Note this name could be slightly different than the `venue_address` used as input.
   &nbsp;

+### Combine a new forecast with this query in a single API call
+This query endpoint takes data from an earlier forecasted venue.
+You can also combine a fresh forecast and get the results from this query endpoint using:

+-  HTTP method: `POST` (instead of `GET`)
+-  The same API query endpoint URL `https://besttime.app/api/v1/forecasts/hour`
+-  `venue_name` and `venue_address` as input or `venue_id`
+- The input attributes from this query endpoint

+See the [New Forecast](#forecast-new-link) endpoint for more information on the `venue_name` and `venue_address` input.
+This will be counted as new forecast credits instead of a query credit.